 You can get cash advances from your card at an ATM or from a bank teller.
 The card charges a transaction fee for each advance, and you accrue interest daily on the advance until you repay it.
 There is no interest-free grace period as there is for purchases.

 But you cannot take a cash advance during the first 95 days your account is open.
-Unlike some competitors, the card does not waive the cash advance fee for the first year.
+Unlike some competitors, the card does not waive the cash advance fee for the first year in most cases.

 Who Issues the Reflex® Platinum Mastercard®?

-Celtic Bank issues the Reflex Credit Card on behalf of Continental Finance Company, LLC, the card’s marketer and servicer.
+Celtic Bank is the issuer of the Reflex® Platinum Mastercard®, and Continental Finance Company, LLC is the card’s marketer and servicer.
 CFC, founded in 2005, manages several credit card brands for more than 2.6 million consumers with less-than-perfect credit.

 CFC received accreditation from the Better Business Bureau in 2017.
 It has a BBB rating of A+, but its customer review score is only 3.31 out of five.
 The company has closed 177 complaints in the last 12 months.